uob-mu3e/daq_wiki/February 14th, 2022 - DAQ meeting.md

 * Failsafe programming working
 * FEB crate control FE reworked and tested
 * Working on slow control/link management refactoring, see [Addressing and managing FEBs](Addressing and managing FEBs)

+Alex:

+* Reworking PCIe interface and removing unnecessary clock transitions

+Martin:

+* Writing MuPix configuration firmware which should also work with MuPix11

+Marius:

+* Added buffer cleaning at the end of run,
+* end of event pointers for the GPU,
+* Reworking analyzer as discussed in review

+Haris:

+* Working on event counting on GPU, hit counter next

 ### Zürich ###